The Valtti programme helps children and young people find hobbies

 Valtti is a youth sports project of the Finnish Paralympic Committee.
 Its goal is to help children with special needs find a physical hobby.
 In Valtti-programme a personal adapted physical activity instructor (PAPAI) guides a child or young person with special needs into a suitable hobby.
 The term ‘Valtti’ is the Finnish equivalent of PAPAI.

 Children and young people with special needs aged 6–23 can apply for the Valtti programme.
 The PAPAIs are students from the fields of physical education, education and pedagogics, rehabilitation and social welfare who are interested in adapted physical activity.
-The PAPAI acts as their client’s hobby friend, instructor, support person and consultant for an experimental period of 4–6 weeks.
+The PAPAI acts as their client’s hobby friend, instructor, support person and consultant who arranges at least four activity try outs.

 The application period is 1 March to 30 April for the children and young applying for the programme and for the students who wish to act as PAPAIs.
-The application form is available on this site (in Finnish).
+The application form is available on this site.
 The experimental period will take place during autumn.

 During 2016, the Valtti model was tested in some 20 localities in collaboration with 19 universities of applied sciences, universities and institutions for physical education.
 The original Valtti pilot in 2016 was part of the three-year (2015–2017) SEDY project, whose goal was to help disabled children and young people to engage with physical activities.
 The Finnish partner of the project was the Finnish Sports Association of Persons with Disabilities (now the Finnish Paralympic Committee).
 In 2017-2019 the programme received financial support from the Ministry of Education and Culture.
 With help of the new SEDY2 -project, which started in January 2020, The Finnish Paralympic Committee has set the goal of creating a permanent practise based on Valtti for guiding disabled children and young people to sports hobbies.
 Moreover, the model of Valtti is a base for development of youth sport activities in SEDY2 partners in the Netherlands, Portugal, Lithuania and Austria.